-The Southside Cocktail is one of my best friend’s favourite drinks.
-It’s a Savoy Cocktail book classic, although in Harry Craddock’s recipe a splash of soda water is added to create a longer drink.
-Allegedly, this was how the Southsiders in Chicago drank the cocktail during the prohibition era,and where the cocktail got its name.
+The Southside Cocktail is a Savoy Cocktail book classic, although in Harry Craddock’s recipe a splash of soda water is added to create a longer drink.
+Allegedly, this was how the Southsiders in Chicago drank the cocktail during the prohibition era, and where the cocktail got its name.

 Using fresh herbs in cocktails is fabulous.
 They add a fresh dimension that lifts the spirits (and the spirit!).

 Ingredients for a Southside

 8 fresh mint leaves (reserve one for garnish)

 60ml London Dry Gin (I used McHenry’s Classic Dry Gin)

 15ml simple syrup

 How to make a Southside

 Put the leaves in the bottom of an empty shaker, then the other ingredients.
 Add ice and shaker well until the shaker is chilled.